Personal Injury Lawyer In Fort Myers, FL

 - Dog bites

-If you hire an attorney at the Law Offices of Chalik & Chalik Injury Lawyers, our firm can launch an investigation.
+If you hire an attorney at the Law Offices of Chalik & Chalik Injury Lawyers in Fort Myers, FL., our firm can launch an investigation.
 Our attorneys will work to preserve the necessary evidence for your personal injury case.
 This may include talking to witnesses, gathering your medical records to show the extent of your injuries, a police report, and other necessary information.

 Under Florida’s statute of limitations for personal injury, you have four years after an accident to file a personal injury suit.
 You should not wait until the time is about to expire to hire an attorney.
 The attorney needs time to investigate your case before filing a suit.